-Developed in partnership with Miguel Costa, this ongoing documentary project tracks the creation and installation of a monumental sculpture by artist Meireles de Pinho in Vila Nova de Gaia.
-The monument—a stainless steel carnation spanning 8 meters—rests atop an 8-meter tubular steel structure featuring the dog tags of Portuguese soldiers from the Overseas Wars.
-Rather than focusing on the finished object, my work serves as a visual narrative of the "making-of," documenting the grit, the engineering, and the artistic labor involved in such a significant public intervention.
+Developed in partnership with Miguel Costa, this ongoing documentary project follows the creation and installation of a large-scale public sculpture by Meireles de Pinho in Vila Nova de Gaia.
+The monument—a stainless steel carnation measuring 8 metres in diameter—is supported by an 8-metre tubular steel structure.
+The work focuses on documenting the processes of fabrication and installation, rather than the finished object.

 Technical Specifications: